Brahmin Bhojan (food offering to the Pundits)

 BENEFITS OF PUJA

 Amma says "Children, whatever you are engaged in, you must always be thinking of God.
-This is the purpose of rituals.
+This is the purpose of Hindu rituals.
 Rituals will foster good habits and they will bring order in life.
-Every ritual was created as an aid to maintain an unbroken remembrance of God."
+Every Hindu ritual was created as an aid to maintain an unbroken remembrance of God."

 We can enhance the benefit of the puja by doing spiritual practices or by taking certain vows.
 Some of the commonly observed practices include meditation, fasting, silence, prayer, mantra japa or repeating God's name, and charity.
 These vows can be done for one day, one week or as long as you wish.
-The result of these actions is to help purify us and to enable us to imbibe more deeply the spiritual energy invoked by the Hindu puja.
+The result of these actions is to help purify us and to enable us to imbibe more deeply the spiritual energy invoked by the Hinduism pooja.

 SELECT A PUJA